-To explain the core of all Wing Chun philosophies in just a few words: be like water.
+To explain one of the main Wing Chun philosophies in just a few words: “Be like water.”
 Life is not consistent, and fighting that will only make you miserable.
 But why does something so simple seem so hard to grasp in actuality?
 The answer is the human factor.
 It is human to complicate things.
 Some may veil that complication as an “improvement,” and in some cases it may well be an improvement, but not everything needs to be complicated.
 Complication adds fluff, and that is not Wing Chun.
-Our style is direct, balanced, centered, and yet, it is also yielding when it has to be.
+Our style is direct, efficient, balanced, centered, and yet, it is also yielding when it has to be.
 To yield is to go with that flow.

 The Origins of Wing Chun Philosophy

-The Wing Chun philosophies stem from Taoist, Buddhist, and Confucian teachings, all of which are quite easy to understand if you are familiar with them in any capacity, and are pretty easy to learn if you are willing.
+Wing Chun philosophy generally stems from Taoist, Buddhist, and Confucian teachings.
 The origins of the Wing Chun philosophies are all part of integrated Chinese philosophy that stretch back thousands of years.
 If you have read any of what are dubbed “The Four Books and Five Classics”—Great Learning, Doctrine of the Mean, Analects, and Mencius are the titles of the Four Books.
 Classic of Poetry, Book of Documents, Book of Rites, I Ching, and the Spring and Autumn Annals are the titles of the Five Classics—you have already read some Confucian philosophy.
 Most of Wing Chun’s Confucian teachings are on the codes of conduct (such as Ip Man’s code of conduct for his students,) and the moral code of the student, which can be seen as a parallel to the Confucian teachings of familial loyalty and piety.

-For Taoism, the Tao Te Ching (also called Daodejing by some,) the Art of War (although not explicitly Taoist, it makes use of the Taoist Way frequently in its teachings,) the Zhuangzi, and, of course, the concept of Yin and Yang, these are all part of Taoist teachings, and you tend to see Yin and Yang in application of Wing Chun—both on a concept basis and a physical basis.
-The Yin and Yang are ever present in Wing Chun, and mastering that duality is a key part of the journey, as is attaining the simplicity in Wing Chun.
+For Taoism, the Tao Te Ching, the Art of War (although not explicitly Taoist, it makes use of the Taoist Way frequently in its teachings,) the Zhuangzi, and, of course, the concept of Yin and Yang, these are all part of Taoist teachings.
+You see Yin and Yang in application of Wing Chun—both on a concept basis and a physical basis.
+Yin and Yang are ever present in Wing Chun, and mastering that duality is a key part of the journey, as is attaining the simplicity in Wing Chun.
 Bruce Lee says it best: “Hack away at the unessential.”
 Simple, direct, at its core, this is the essence of the philosophy of Wing Chun.

 Wing Chun Symbols